 LED display QR Codes for interactive marketing

 LED display and QR codes are best suited for shopping malls, commercial complexes, and public arenas.
 They guarantee to attract attention.
-Since LED displays are moving images, you must ensure that the TV screen is of HD quality to be able to feature the scannable code accurately.
+Since LED displays are moving images, you must ensure that the TV screen is of HD quality to make the code accurately scannable.
 It should also have minimal light distortion and an optimal refresh rate to allow successful scanning of code.

 You can place the LED screen with QR code at an area with high-foot traffic for high performance.
-Make sure that the code contains information about your products and services that not only engage the customer but also exploit them.
+Ensure that the code contains information about your products and services that engage and educate the customers about your offerings.

 In-shop boards QR Codes for engaging customers when they are stationed

-You can also use QR Codes on shop boards to encourage newsletter sign-up, loyalty program, for feedback forms, product notification, new arrivals, festive offers, discounts, make a phone call to customer service, or/ and send emails.
+You can also use QR Codes on shop boards to encourage newsletter sign-up, loyalty programs, feedback forms, product notification, new arrivals, festive offers, discounts, make a phone call to customer service, or send emails.

 QR Codes not only boost media visibility but also increase app download and website traffic.
 You can customize and generate your shop boards’ QR Code from an experienced, highly accurate QR code generator – QR Code chimp.

-However, you have to make sure that next to each QR Code on your shop board, must be accompanied by a clear call-to-action describing the purpose of scanning the code.
+However, you must ensure that each QR Code on your shop board has a clear call-to-action describing the purpose of scanning the code.

 QR Codes on shop boards must be big enough and clear enough to be visible from a distance.
 The description should be written in a bold, readable font, which must stand out from the rest of the content.